Skip to main content

 Fulton County Principal Leadership Program Evaluation

-Two teachers talk as they walk down a school hallway
+Two professionals talk as they walk down a hallway

 A district-level analysis of an effort to train experienced principals to be mentors